 The unusual tranquility of the show has not stopped people from watching it, though.
 There is something enchanting about Terrace House that makes it strangely addictive.
 In the words of Canadian comedian Mae Martin, Terrace House is “incredibly dull, but so comforting.”

 In fact, what makes Terrace House so powerful is how real it is.
 Rather than portraying the members as ideal figures, the show captures their most casual, sometimes awkward moments in an everyday setting, thus making them very much relatable.

-Due to the absence of a dramatic climax, we tend to become hypersensitive to every trivial thing that takes place in the show, allowing us to feel as though we know the members on a personal level.
+Due to the absence of a dramatic climax, we tend to become hypersensitive to every trivial thing in the show, allowing us to feel as though we know the members on a personal level.
 In one of the episodes from the latest season, the youngest member, Ruka, cooks for the very first time.
 Although his attempt to make spaghetti carbonara with broccoli is pretty much a failure, I couldn’t help but want to applaud his first step to becoming more independent and mature.

-More than just a dating reality TV show, Terrace House is also about friendships, personal growth and the pursuit of dreams.
-In most of the series, the members engage in deep conversations about their life goals, struggles, beliefs, etc. Instead of tearing each other down – which is what we usually see from American TV shows, they genuinely support and encourage one another.
+More than just a dating reality TV show, Terrace House is also about friendships, personal growth, and the pursuit of dreams.
+In most of the series, the members engage in deep conversations about their life goals, struggles, beliefs, etc. Instead of tearing each other down, which is what we usually see from American TV shows, they genuinely support and encourage one another.

 Terrace House gives us a glimpse into the luxurious Japanese lifestyle and, more importantly, the lives of everyday people, people like us – our incompetencies, the awkward moments we all have, as well as the nuances of adult friendships.